exonum/exonum/examples/demo-create-service-cryptocurrency/README.md

 ## License

-Cryptocurrency is licensed under the Apache License (Version 2.0).
+Cryptocurrency demo service is licensed under the Apache License (Version 2.0).
 See [LICENSE](LICENSE) for details.

 [the transaction endpoint]: http://127.0.0.1:8000/api/services/cryptocurrency/v1/wallets